OlofH2/Before-Fab-Academy/docs/ShopBot.md

 ##Performing the cut

 I clicked on **Cut file** .............. and open the right file.

-Then a window popped up and I pressed **Enter**.
+!!! warning "Keep settings unchanged"

     Important: Never change any settings in this window!

+##Video

 <video controls src="img/ShopBotSign.mp4" title="ShopBotSign"></video>